Enhancify's recent news & articles

-The most common home improvement financing options are cash-out refinancing, home equity loans, contractor arranged financing, and even credit cards to finance their home improvement plans.
+The most common home improvement financing options are cash-out refinancing, home equity loans, general contractor financing for customers, and even credit cards to finance their home improvement plans.
 Understanding these types of financing options provides you the ability to offer homeowners the best option, which impacts speed and overall affordability.

-Here we look at the most common home improvement financing options:
+Here we look at the best home improvement financing options:

 - Cash-out refinancing comes with the benefits of a standard refinancing, plus homeowners get tax-free cash paid out to them that can be used to fund a large purchase or home improvement project.
 The cash-out mortgage is paid out to the homeowner in cash at closing, which is generally 45 to 60 days from the application date.